JEONJU village people

 The same end-of-day sun casts its light across the swoop-gabled roofs of the old town (called a maeul by Koreans) and finds its way along twisting lanes, eventually getting lost in hidden courtyards and tidy gardens.

 Perhaps the most seductive of these backlanes are in the northeast quarter of the village.
 Snickets that zigzag between hanoks, they are lined by stone walls, some of which are half-height allowing glimpses into backyards.
 Typical of many a Korean home (and some small restaurants) these simple spaces are an extension of the kitchen: a larder of sorts where foundational ingredients are stored in earthenware fermenting jars.
-Three, five or more of the waist-high onggi (often in the shade of the dwelling or trees and shrubs) are commonplace, and they contain amber-hued doenjang soybean paste, chilli-specked kimchi, or maturing soy sauce.
+Three, five or more of the waist-high onggi (often stood in the shade of the dwelling or trees and shrubs) are commonplace, and they contain amber-hued doenjang soybean paste, chilli-specked kimchi, or maturing soy sauce.
 Ingredients found at every meal, either as small side dishes (called banchan) or at the very soul of hearty soups and fried rice.

 Across the maeul, Hankook-jib restaurant is so popular that it cannot accommodate sufficient onggi pots in its attractive courtyard garden.
 Supplies are brought in daily to satisfy the cravings of myriad diners who come for the three types of bibimbap.
 The restaurant has been turning out a definitive bowl of the Jeonju version since 1952, made memorable by its local-style namul toppings including ginkgo nuts (don’t eat too many!) and a gummy mung bean jelly called hwang pomuk, which sit alongside regular accompaniments like spinach and raw egg.